Internal Probe Reveals Baxter Overstated Annual Income

 Further details

-Looking at individual years, Baxter said that its income was over represented by $40 million in 2016, $117 million in 2017, $77 million in 2018, as well as $42 million during 2019.
+Looking at individual years, Baxter said that its income was overrepresented by $40 million in 2016, $117 million in 2017, $77 million in 2018, and $42 million during 2019.
 However, gains on foreign exchange transactions are pretty small in comparison to Baxter's core business operations.
-In the companies most recent Q3 earnings statement, the healthcare giant brought in $2.85 billion during the quarter.
+In the company's most recent third-quarter earnings statement, the healthcare giant brought in $2.85 billion during the quarter.

 10 stocks we like better than Baxter